Foster Fuels honors our veterans and active members of the United States Armed Forces.

 Mr. Blanks recently passed away at the age of 89.
 We humbly thank P. F.C.
 Blanks for his sacrifice.

 Elder remembers being constantly on guard for the hundreds of suicide bomber planes, “Kamikazes” attacking his ship.
 Many planes crashed next to the ship.
-Elder stated that, “One suicide bomber crashed into the side of the ship with the planes wings ending up on the deck of the ship.”
+Elder stated, “One suicide bomber crashed into the side of the ship with the plane’s wings ending up on the deck of the ship.”

 Richard Maxwell Harper “Mack” served his country in the U.S. Navy from 1946–1947.
 He patrolled the seas in the “Post WW II – State of Emergency Status”, which lasted for one year after the war’s official end.
 These brave men maintained a “revered presence” to deter any future uprising by enemy forces.

-Elwood Holt, from Brookneal, served his country in the U.S. Army from 1941 – 1945.
-He was stationed at Schofield Barricks at Pearl Harbor when attacked by the Japanese on Dec.
-7th 1941 *.
+Elwood Holt, from Brookneal, VA, served his country in the U.S. Army from 1941–1945.
+He was stationed at Schofield Barracks at Pearl Harbor when attacked by the Japanese on Dec.
+7, 1941*.
 He also saw action in New Guinea and the Philippines during the war.
-On returning home, he was nicknamed “Schofield”, which stuck with him his entire life.
+On returning home, he was nicknamed “Schofield,” which stuck with him his entire life.

-*He described the attack on Pearl Harbor as, “the worse day of my life”.
+*He described the attack on Pearl Harbor as, “the worst day of my life”.

 His two brothers, James and Carroll, also were in the U.S. Army during WW II.